 As good as your copy edit may have been, it’s not uncommon for formatting to mess some things up.
 Is your book edited and polished and ready to be printed but you need a set of eyes to check for typographical errors?
 This is the final step before pushing ‘publish’.

 Not sure your novel is any good?
 Think it’s good enough to be published but want an opinion from someone who is not a beta reader?
-I’ll read through it and give you feedback on plot, characters, writing style, structure, and notes on whether your grammar and punctuation are good enough to just need a proofread or whether you need a copy edit.
+I’ll read through it and give you feedback on plot, characters, writing style, structure, and notes on what kinds of edits (or a proofread) you need.

 Blog Tour Organizing